 FURTHER RESOLVED, that EBDI shall develop a comprehensive database in order to assist in the implementation of the Relocation Plan, which is based on quantitative and qualitative data concerning the affected communities and its (sic!) residents.
 The database shall include, at a minimum, information about the number of families and others affected by their relocation, their demographics, and relevant family circumstances.
 The database shall also include information about the physical characteristics of existing housing opportunities, including the amount and condition of available housing, and a current and complete profile of newly constructed and recently rehabbed housing, as well as the availability of necessary neighborhood family support services.
-The database shall also include qualitative information that provides insight into issues such as family housing preferences, resident's knowledge about the relocation program, and particular concerns and circumstances that may influence the direction of the Relocation Plan.
+The database shall also include qualitative information that provides insight into issues such as family housing preferences, resident's knowledge about the relocation Plan.
 From this comprehensive database, family and neighborhood profiles should be created in order to help EBDI and others involved in the implementation of the Relocation Plan understand, anticipate and predict family needs, issues and desires; and